With one application for admission and scholarships, applying to Mount Allison is easy!

 In this personalized portal, you'll also be able upload your supporting documents and register for admissions events such as Open House.

-Once you start your application, you can save it and return to it at any time before submitting.
+Once you've created an account and started your application, you can save it and return to it at any time before submitting.

 Once complete, submit your application and pay your $50 CAD application fee through your MtA application account.